 Our Managing Partner Aisling Collins specialises in this area.
 She is a solicitor who has specialised in Family law for over 15 years.
 She practices Family Mediation and has a flourishing practice of Collaborative Law.

-You can contact us for advice about any legal issue that you are worried about relating to your husband or wife, your children or family finances.
-We offer advice sessions from £130 plus VAT, depending on the seniority of lawyer requested.
+You can contact us for advice about any legal issue relating to your relationship whether it is of a financial nature or in relation to your children.
+We offer initial fixed fee advice sessions from £130 plus VAT, depending on the seniority of lawyer requested.